Experiential Hospitality

 Lorenzo Brusci is undoubtedly one of the more interesting and captivating thinkers and critics of art appreciation and modern culture.
 He has become known for his deeply original work on sound-experience, music, architecture and related landscape spaces.
 Brusci has also developed theories that challenge the established conception of sound.

-RELATED CONTENT Behind the scenes: restaurant interiors with Delphine Gebran
+RELATED CONTENT Restaurant trends with Delphine Gebran

 Born in 1966, Brusci studied Philosophy and Philosophy of Music at the Florence and Siena University.
 Since the late 1990s, he has experimented with the most abstract of theoretical conventions – how sound can be experienced intellectually and within measureable parameters.
 “Landscape knows no size or style,” he iterated, “unlike music that allows one to construct shapes using imaginative architecture.”